Overview

 • Proof of enrolment, such as a student ID, will be requested during application.

-• Age is determined by the participant's age on the deadline date for video submission (30 September 2025).
+• Age is determined by the participant's age on the deadline date for video submission (30 September 2026).

-• Participants may apply to any category and age group where at least one of the criteria applies.
+• Participants may apply to any age group where at least one of the criteria applies.
 For example, a participant aged nine years old enrolled in Prathom 4 may compete in either Age Group 1 or Age Group 2.

-• Participants residing outside of Thailand may be required to pay an additional postage fee to have thier medal and certificate delivered.
+• Participants residing outside of Thailand may be required to pay an additional postage fee to have their medal and certificate delivered.
 They are also fully responsible for arranging their own travel and accommodation if they are selected as a finalist and wish to participate in the final round.

 Tasks